 Paper submissions are invited for IST-Africa 2021.
-The conference language is English and submissions should be for technical or visionary papers, and business or government case studies within the scope of the conference.
+The conference language is English.
+Submissions should be for technical, policy or visionary papers, and business, government or societal sector case studies within the scope of the conference.

 Papers must present analysis of initial or final research results or a case study.
-General project descriptions are not appropriate.
+General project descriptions or project proposals will not be assigned for review.

 Each presenter can present ONE paper in the Programme.
-It is necessary for papers to be physically presented by an author / co-author during the event to ensure inclusion in the Proceedings.
+It is necessary for papers to be presented by an author / co-author and answer questions based on the presentation during the event to ensure inclusion in the Proceedings.

 Please only submit papers for review where there are authors/co-authors who will complete registration if accepted for inclusion in the Programme and present the results.
 Please do not submit multiple papers for which there is only one author who can register.

-It is a condition of submitting a paper that (a) authors act on feedback and comments provided by the International Programme Committee (IPC) to ensure high quality conference proceedings, (b) presenters act on feedback provided by their Session Chair to ensure high quality presentations, and (c) presenters register and pay the participant's fee by 12 March 2021, before the publication of the Final Programme.
+It is a condition of submitting a paper that (a) authors act on feedback and comments provided by the International Programme Committee (IPC) to ensure high quality conference proceedings, (b) presenters act on feedback provided by their Session Chair to ensure high quality presentations, (c) presenters register and pay the participant's fee by 12 March 2021, before the publication of the Final Programme, and (d) an author or co-author will present the paper during the event and answer questions based on the presentation.

 Workshop proposals for sessions are invited for the IST-Africa 2021 Conference.
 The conference language is English and workshops should focus on one of the thematic priorities of the conference.
-Workshop organisers should register proposals online by 30 November 2020.
+Workshop organisers should register proposals online by the extended deadline of 18 December 2020.
 Your workshop proposal should provide a clear overview of your proposed session under the headings outlined in the submission form:

 - Summary of problem domain being addressed